Sheena Easton discography

-Sheena Easton is a Scottish recording artist with a discography that consists of 15 studio albums and 15 compilation albums.
-Easton released her debut album, Take My Time, in 1980, and the single "Morning Train – (9 to 5)" reached number 12 on the Billboard Year-End Hot 100 in 1981.
-She continued to chart in the US until 1991.

-Easton garnered 5 US Gold albums and 1 Platinum album with 7 gold singles and has 20 US top 40 singles and 7 US top tens.
-She scored one US No. 1 on the Billboard Hot 100 between 1981 and 1991.
+The following is a list of the comprehensive discography of Scottish singer Sheena Easton that consists of fifteen studio albums and sixteen compilation albums.
+Easton released her debut album, Take My Time, in 1980, and the single "Morning Train (9 to 5)" reached number 12 on the Billboard Year-End Hot 100 in 1981.
+Her success continued primarily through the 1980s, where Easton garnered 5 Gold and 1 Platinum album certifications in the United States, with 7 Gold singles and 14 US Top 40 singles as well as 7 US Top Ten singles.
+Whilst her success was somewhat limited in her native Scotland and the United Kingdom, she scored one number one song in the United States on the Billboard Hot 100 between 1981 and 1991.